needle-mirror/com.unity.physics/Documentation~/physics-collider-components.md

 | Mesh            | `MeshCollider`     | A collider representing a mesh comprised of triangles and quads.                                                                      |
 | Compound        | `CompoundCollider` | A collider regrouping a set of other colliders.
 See the [Compound Collider](concepts-compound.md) section for more details.           |
 | Terrain         | `TerrainCollider`  | A collider representing a terrain described by a uniform grid of height samples.                                                      |

+>[!NOTE]
+> For performance reasons, you should try to avoid using mesh colliders.
+Instead, use primitive types whenever possible, as this greatly reduces the calculations required in determining collisions between colliders.
+For example, if a collision geometry can be represented by a sphere, collision calculations only need to consider the sphere's center and its radius.
+With a mesh collider, however, every triangle in the mesh needs to be considered.

 ## Working with collider data in the editor